Isaac Kitrosser: Family

-Isaac Khunovich Kitrosser was born August 27, 1899, in Soroca in Moldova (then Russia), the eldest of three sons of Khuna Isaakovich Kitrosser (1874-1941), who was a landowner and daguerrotype photographer, and Blyuma Moiseevna Kitrosser.
+Isaac Khunovich Kitrosser was born August 27, 1899, in Soroca in Moldova (then Russia), the eldest of three sons of Khuna Isaakovich Kitrosser (1874–1941), who was a landowner and daguerreotype photographer, and Blyuma Moiseevna Kitrosser.
 His two brothers were Louis and Samuel, who would also become a photographic innovator in the United States with Polaroid Corporation, Itek Corporation, and Cordell Engineering, Inc.

 Both his parents were murdered in the Shoah.
 His father, together with his cousins Osip Moiseevich Kitroser and Grigory Moiseevich Kitroser, was shot to death in the aftermath of the German and Romanian occupation of Soroca in July 1941.
 His mother was murdered after deportation.

 Another of his father's cousins, Berthe Moiseevna Kitroser, was the partner and wife of sculptor Jacques Lipchitz.
 Modigliani painted the two of them in Jacques and Berthe Lipchitz (1916).

 Isaac Kitrosser would marry Eugenia Brodskaya and have a daughter Ariane Kitrosser Scarpa.

 Career

 Pre-war

 Kitrosser graduated from the Soroca gymnasium in 1916 and the Electrotechnical Institute of the university of Prague, having studied mechanical and electrical engineering.
 He moved to Paris in 1922 and opened a photographic equipment store, pursuing photography as both scientist and artist.
 In the 1930s he invented a technique of chromogenic photographs using ultraviolet light and x-rays.
 With it he produced colorful x-ray photographs of such things as the human hand, flowers, and seahorses.

 As early as 1930 Kitrosser used a Leica camera, one of the earliest photojournalists in France to do so.
 He became a still photographer for filmmaker Abel Gance.
 His portrait of Gance as Jesus Christ in End of the World (1930) became famous.
 His work caught the attention of Lucien Vogel, creator of Vu, who hired him for the magazine.
 In the 1930s his art photography and photojournalism appeared in Paris-Soir as well as Vu.

 Kitrosser, nicknamed "Kitro," was a regular in 1930s European magazine newsrooms.
 Like his fellow photographer Erich Salomon in London, he became well known for discreetly getting behind the scenes photographs, a journalistic vogue of European pre-war weeklies.
 Subjects that interested him included architecture old and new and politics.
-He visited Cormeilles-en-Parisis, (Val-d’Oise), to photograph the birthplace and hometown of photographic innovator Louis Daguerre and made abstract photographs of the interior design of Printemps department store and of the Optique exhibit in the Palace of Discoveries of the Paris Exhibition of 1937.
+He visited Cormeilles-en-Parisis, (Val-d'Oise), to photograph the birthplace and hometown of photographic innovator Louis Daguerre and made abstract photographs of the interior design of Printemps department store and of the Optique exhibit in the Palace of Discoveries of the Paris Exhibition of 1937.